Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-In two subsequent papers \cite{mr2,mr5}, exclusive analyses of the extensive low-energy $\pi^\pm p$ DCSs of the CHAOS Collaboration \cite{chaos} (labelled in the DBs with the identifier `DENZ04') were conducted; the data had appeared around the time when Ref.~\cite{mworg} was submitted for reviewing and could not have been used in that paper.
-The important conclusion of both works was that the angular distribution of the DENZ04 $\pi^+ p$ data sets is incompatible with the rest of the modern DB$_+$ (which had been established as self-consistent in Refs.~\cite{m1,mworg,mr1}).
-Unable to provide an explanation for this mismatch, we decided to refrain from using any part of the DENZ04 DCSs in this programme.
+In two subsequent papers \cite{Matsinos2013b,Matsinos2015}, exclusive (i.e., without any involvement of the other $\pi N$ measurements) analyses of the extensive~\footnote{The modifier `extensive' applies both to the size of the acquired data as well as to the angular domain which they cover.} low-energy $\pi^\pm p$ DCSs of the CHAOS Collaboration \cite{Denz2006} (referred to as `DENZ04' in our DBs) were conducted.
+The important conclusion in both works was that the angular distribution of their $\pi^+ p$ datasets clashes with the one emerging from the rest of the modern DB$_+$ (which had been established as consistent in Refs.~\cite{Matsinos1997a,Matsinos2006,Matsinos2012}).
+Unable to advance an explanation for this mismatch, we decided to refrain from using any part of the CHAOS DCSs in the PSAs of this programme.

-Finally, the derivation of the contributions from all graphs of the ETH model to the partial-wave amplitudes and the extraction of the $\Sigma$ term within the framework of the model were addressed in a recent paper \cite{mr4}.
+Finally, the derivation of the contributions from all graphs of the ETH model to the partial-wave amplitudes and a new evaluation of the $\Sigma$ term appeared in Ref.~\cite{Matsinos2014}, a paper which is as important as Ref.~\cite{Goudsmit1994a} in providing insight into the various contributions to the model amplitudes and in enabling the straightforward implementation of the $K$-matrix elements of the ETH model in other works.